Recent Posts

 Cost: Free

-For dramatic ocean cliffs and incredible sunset views, head to The Gap Park.
+Head to The Gap Park for dramatic ocean cliffs and incredible sunset views.
 This scenic lookout is a must-see, offering sweeping views of the Tasman Sea and rugged coastline.

 Safety Tip: Stay behind the fences—the cliffs are steep!